google.com, pub-5533559881092217, DIRECT, f08c47fec0942fa0 Doily Designs: Search results for begdc

 Once you use the new stitch combination, you may want to apply it to all your crochet projects that use Hdc, Dc, Htr, or Tr to begin a rnd or row.

-There are a lot of different methods I've tried, and some work better than others.
-Donna Wolfe, in my opinion, has come up with the best solution.
+There are a lot of different methods that I've tried, and some work better than others.
+Donna, in my opinion, has come up with the best solution.
 Its elegant simplicity, function, and ease, give it an A+ in my book.
 This stitch combination works for Dc as well as Hdc.
 Donna uses other methods for Hdc and Htr, but I find her method to work great as;

 2 Sc = Dc or Hdc